ros2/ros2_documentation/source/Installation/DDS-Implementations.rst

 Note that this path might need to be slightly altered depending on where you selected to install RTI Connext DDS, and which version of Visual Studio was selected.
 The path above is the current default path as of version 5.3.1, but will change as the version numbers increment in the future.

-If you want to install the Connext DDS-Security plugins please refer to `this page <Install-Connext-Security-Plugins>`.
+If you want to install the Connext DDS-Security plugins please refer to `this page <DDS-Implementations/Install-Connext-Security-Plugins>`.

-If you don't install any additional DDS vendors, ROS 2 will default to using eProsima's Fast-RTPS as the middleware.

-.. _dds-windows-binary:

 Windows binary install
 ----------------------